ioioiolab2018/SK-C/README.md

 | \$message:useraname;message;sentDate# | none                                          | none                        |
 | Sent message                          | \$message:useraname;message;sentDate#         | none                        |

-## Download

-You can [download](https://github.com/ioioiolab2018/SK-C/releases) the latest installable version of SK-IRC client for Windows, Linux and macOS.

 ## You may also like